svlad-90/livelooping/md/input-controller/input-controller.md

   ![Opening the playlist](./resources/opening-playlist.jpg)

-- Scroll to the track 100 or 200.
+- Scroll to track 100 or 200.
 See the track names:

   ![The stored data](./resources/stored-data.jpg)